ad4rsh2701/RiRi/.notes/optimisation_choices/string_view over string.md

 So, as you can tell, as the number of function calls increase, the number of extra allocations will keep on increasing when using `std::string`, whereas while using `std::string_view` the number of extra allocations effectively remain 0, irrespective of the number of allocations.

-You may find this a very oddly specific case, but it's relevant everywhere, every time you call a member function of `std::string` which either modifies or updates the `std::string` object, you create a `std::string` copy of it, which is heavy, *very heavy*, whereas, a `std::string_view` object is literally just a pointer with an extra length value.
+You may find this as *a very oddly specific case*, but it's relevant everywhere, every time you call a member function of `std::string` which either modifies or updates the `std::string` object, you create a `std::string` copy of it, which is heavy, *very heavy*, whereas, a copy of `std::string_view` object is literally just a pointer with an extra length value.

 ## Don't trust me?
 Here, metrics: